Echoes in the Current

 At the time, I couldn’t fully articulate what was bothering me.
 I just knew something felt off.
 I’d been part of building something fast, exciting, and high-growth.
 But underneath the velocity, something important was eroding as we scaled: connection, context, meaning.

 Then I came across Iain McGilchrist’s The Master and His Emissary.
-It’s not light reading.
+I don’t know why I picked it up, much less finished reading it.
 It was dense, philosophical, and devastating in its insight.
 The book argues that our society has become dominated by the “emissary,” the left brain’s drive for categorization, control, and abstraction, at the expense of the “master,” the right brain’s sense of wholeness, empathy, and interconnectedness.
 That imbalance, it suggested, was the root of many of our modern crises.

-I didn’t really have a premise until I watched the play Communicating Doors, about a time-traveling dominatrix, just after reading Michio Kaku’s Parallel Worlds.
-Suddenly, the unease I’d been carrying clicked into place.
+I didn’t really have a premise until I watched Communicating Doors, a play about a time-traveling dominatrix, just after reading Michio Kaku’s Parallel Worlds.
+Suddenly, the unease I’d been carrying finally made sense.
 I didn’t have a novel yet, but what I had were questions, and a nagging feeling that we can’t just be here to increase shareholder value.
 I started looking at the small things.
-Things we take for granted, until they change the course of our lives.
+Things we take for granted, until they alter the course of our lives.
 How those choices can change the world.

-While studying digital transformation at MIT, those questions got sharper.
+While studying digital transformation at MIT, those questions grew sharper.
 We were designing systems, learning to map processes and optimize for scale.
-But I kept circling back to a deeper question: what if we’re building machines that inherit our blind spots, not just our brilliance?
+But I kept circling back to a deeper question: what if the true danger isn’t that machines become too much like us, but that we’ve never really reckoned with what we are?

 Then, on October 26, 2018, I read a Business Insider article reporting that Microsoft was ready to sell the Pentagon “all the AI it needs.”
 Something about that phrasing, so casual, so transactional, utterly indifferent to consequence, hit me hard.
 I couldn’t sleep that night.
 Instead, I painted a piece called SOS in Binary.
 It was instinctive.
 Urgent.
 A protest in ink and code.
 I didn’t know then that it would become the cover for this book.
 I just knew I needed to make something that didn’t look away.